Breeders’ Cup Handicapping & Expert Pick Information

 The TwinSpires Blog is a great source for Breeders’ Cup-related news, handicapping opinions and other features, and TwinSpires.com account holders can receive free Past Performances and the Insider Picks and Power Plays handicapping report when they wager on the Breeders’ Cup through TwinSpires.com.

-Handicappers looking for value love the Breeders’ Cup races as full field with competitive horses ensure some solid prices and more favorable payouts and odds, especially with long shots.
-The biggest payoff in the Breeders’ Cup Classic was in 1993 at Santa Anita by a horse named Arcangues, which the betting public let him go off at staggering odds of 133/1.
+Handicappers looking for value love the Breeders’ Cup races with their full fields with competitive horses that ensure some solid prices and more favorable payouts and odds, especially with long shots.
+For example, the biggest payoff in the Breeders’ Cup Classic was in 1993 at Santa Anita by a horse named Arcangues, which the betting public let him go off at staggering odds of 133/1.
 Jerry Bailey was the winning jockey and Arcanguest paid a whopping $269.20 on a $2 win bet.

 With value on the card and more bigger-priced horses winning, the average payout has been solid over the last 10 years of Breeders’ Cup races, averaging $196 on a $2 exacta and $1,870 for a trifecta.
 A $2 superfecta wager has returned an average of $15,363 picking the top-4 finishers in Breeders’ Cup races.